Do-Si-Dos x Animal Cookies

 As a result of Scout Snacks’ OG Kush parentage, some phenotypes may be prone to powdery mildew.
 Fortunately, growers can prevent powdery mildew on cannabis plants and stop its spread.
 Here are the most common strategies growers can use to control powdery mildew on plants:

-- Keep the humidity level low.
+- Keep the humidity level low during the flowering cycle.

-- Raise the ambient air temperature to 75 degrees Fahrenheit or higher
+- Raise the ambient air temperature to 75 degrees Fahrenheit or higher.

-- Prune excess fan leaves
+- Prune excess leaves.

-- Use fans to increase air circulation.
+- Use oscillating fans to increase air circulation.

 Addressing Nutrient Deficiencies